OwamGobs/HTML-CSS-Project/README.md

 ## Challenges Faced

 One of the main challenges was designing a website that was both visually appealing and easy to navigate.
-I also faced challenges with styling pages consistently, organizing content, and ensuring that all links and images worked correctly.
+I  faced challenges with styling pages consistently, organizing content, and ensuring that all links and images worked correctly.
 Creating responsive layouts and positioning elements properly required problem-solving and attention to detail.

 ## What I Learned